 g.
-This has not worked too badly in the tax context in the Trump Administration.
-For example, there do not appear to have excessive delays.
-And there is some bipartisan support for this type of oversight.
+This did not work too badly in the tax context in the Trump Administration.
+For example, there did not appear to have been excessive delays.
+And there has been some bipartisan support for this type of oversight.
 So it is possible - but not certain - that it will continue in some form in the Biden Administration.

-26. Design Changes in the 2017-2018 Priority Guidance Plan
+28. 2021-2022 Priority Guidance Plan